AudaciousCreative/SkillSchema/README.md

 A set of schema classes for describing skills, experience and qualifications

-This is a **DRAFT** of a proposed extension we intend to submit to schema.org.
+This is a **DRAFT** of a proposed extension we intend to submit to the W3C Schema.org Community Group.

 ## Purpose